 Check out our article for different ways you can get your savings journey started.

 If putting hundreds or thousands of pounds away isn’t something you are able to do, look at budgeting to see where you are able to save money.

 Budgeting is a way to figure out what money is available to you, how you can spend that effectively and where you could make savings.

-There are simple steps you can take such as using cheaper products or food items as an alternative.
-Or, using a comparison site to see if you can find a cheaper deal on your phone package or other bills.
-Or, figure out what subscriptions you have and see if there's anything you don't use anymore.
+You can take simple steps such as using cheaper products or food items as an alternative.
+Or using a comparison site to see if you can find a cheaper deal on your phone package or other bills.
+Or, figure out what subscriptions you have and see if there’s anything you don’t use anymore.